Chapter 26

 Air-Shear (Air-Assisted) Nozzles

-Air-shear nozzles create optimum sized droplets, which are not affected by speed and pressure changes, ensuring a uniform application over the entire vineyard.
+Unlike hydraulic nozzles, which use liquid pressure to create droplets, air shear nozzles use air velocity to form droplets.
+Air-shear nozzles create optimally sized droplets, which remain unaffected by changes in speed and pressure, ensuring a uniform application over the entire vineyard.
 Air shear nozzles tend to provide finer atomization than hydraulic nozzles.
-A finer spray is needed to achieve good coverage but losses can increase due to drift and evaporation.
+A finer spray is needed to achieve good coverage, but losses can increase due to drift and evaporation.
+Due to the smaller controlled droplets and directed air blast, air-assisted nozzles enable highly efficient water use.

 Controlled Droplet Applicators